A Geometric Classification of the Holomorphic Vertex Operator Algebras of Central Charge 24: Classification of s

 We now consider the more difficult case of potential \gdh{}s $g$ with hole diagrams that do not contain any affine component.
 These are $15$ plus two spurious cases (see \autoref{table:70} and \autoref{table:13}).

 First, we enumerate the orbits under $C_{\O(\Lambda)}(\nu)\ltimes\pi_\nu(\Lambda)$ of the diagram realised in $\pi_\nu(\Lambda)$ as lattice points with relative distances defined as in \autoref{prop:leechroots2}.
 This is the same computation as in the affine case, with the exception that we are now directly searching for the complete diagram.
-Again, this is a relatively cheap computation using the short vector search in \texttt{Magma} \cite{Magma}.
+Again, this is a relatively cheap computation using the short vector search in \texttt{Magma} \cite{Magma} (code made available at \href{http://arxiv.org/abs/2112.12291}{\nolinkurl{arxiv.org}}).

 The points of the hole diagram must lie on a sphere of radius $\sqrt{2(1-\rho_\nu)}$ around some centre $h \in\pi_\nu(\Lambda\otimes_\Z\Q)$.
 However, in contrast to the affine case, this centre is not uniquely determined by the diagram.
 (In the most extreme case of the diagram $A_1$, $h$ could be any point at distance $\sqrt{2(1-\rho_\nu)}$ from the single vertex defining $A_1$.)
 The second and generally computationally more expensive part is to determine all the possible $h\in\pi_\nu(\Lambda\otimes_\Z\Q)$ that could be the centre of the diagram.